What Do Capybaras Need To Survive?

 Best Environment For Capybaras

-Capybara — a water-loving rodent —need their dry skin to always stay moist, that’s why they love being around environments with abundant water.
+Capybaras need their dry skin always to stay moist.
+That’s why they love being around environments with abundant water.

 What Capybaras Need To Live?

-Looking from the preceding paragraphs, you can get a clue of what capybaras need to survive.
+Looking at the preceding paragraphs, you can get a clue of what capybaras need to survive.
 They entail thus:

-- They love environments with so much water, so they can maintain moist skin.
+• They love environments with so much water to maintain moist skin.

-- Capybaras love being around another of their kind — or the company of their owner.
-This is the reason why they move in groups, 40 during the wet season and up to 100 in the dry season.
+• Capybaras love being around another of their kind — or their owner’s company.
+This is why they move in groups, 40 during the wet season and up to 100 in the dry season.

-- Capybaras have the ability to survive in water for about 5 minutes, and they do this when a predator is in sight.
+• Capybaras can survive in water for about 5 minutes, and they do this when a predator is in sight.
 One amazing thing about capybaras is, when they decide to raise their head above water, it still doesn’t become obvious that a creative is in the water.

-- Capybaras require water plants and grasses to feed.
-In their menu also contains melons, squash, and grains.
+• Capybaras require water plants and grasses to feed.
+Their menu also contains melons, squash, and grains.

 How Does A Capybara Survive?